John Cromwell (director): Caged (1950)

-Cromwell's noir picture, Caged (1950), is an indictment of an American social and sexual hierarchy set in the microcosm of a woman's prison.
+Cromwell's noir picture Caged (1950) is an indictment of an American social and sexual hierarchy set in the microcosm of a woman's prison.
 Among Cromwell's "bitterest films", historian Kingsley Canham describes its formulation:

 A Warner Brothers production, Cromwell adopted the visual effects, subject matter and dramatic music characteristic of the studio's pictures, including its “hard-boiled” dialogue.

 At the center of Cromwell's work—and “casting against type”—are the strong performances by Eleanor Parker, Agnes Moorehead, Hope Emerson, Betty Garde and Lee Patrick, through whom he “makes his case”.

 Cromwell returned to RKO (with John Houseman producing) in the studios’ bid to duplicate the success of Caged, again a crime drama, where Dennis O'Keefe is the love object of Jane Greer and Lizabeth Scott: The Company She Keeps (1951).
 Cromwell failed to fully make use of the talented cast and to effectively dramatize the confusing script.

 The Racket (1951)

 Cromwell's last film before his expulsion by the Hollywood studios under the anti-Communist blacklist was The Racket (1951).
 The play by Bartlett Cormack had been produced on Broadway in 1927, with Cromwell in the leading role of Capt.
 McQuigg (with future film star Edward G. Robinson in a bit part).
 In the 1928 silent film adaption of the play directed by Lewis Milestone and produced by the 22-year-old Howard Hughes, Robinson is elevated to the role of gangster Nick Scanlon for this silent film version.
 Robert Mitchum reprises the role of the honest police Captain Thomas McQuigg, the same character director Cromwell had performed on Broadway in 1927.

 Cromwell's film version is a dark and pessimistic noir that parades the gangsterism of "the business corporation structure…the brainless thugs...the crooked bail bondsmen and cops and corrupt judges to the unseen 'Man' at the top."
 The film, which includes suspenseful and effective fight scenes delivers "capable entertainment".

 As familiar with the material as Cromwell was, RKO's Howard Hughes rejected his final cut and enlisted director Nicholas Ray to shoot additional scenes.
 Cromwell is reported to have walked off the set in disgust.
-Due to his blacklisting by the Hollywood studios, Cromwell would not work in the film industry again until later in the decade.
+Due to his blacklisting by the Hollywood studios, Cromwell did not work in the film industry again until later in the decade.